-The goal for any SIE client is a simultaneous significant reduction in plan costs and improvement in employee satisfaction and engagement.
+The goal for any SIE group health client is a simultaneous significant reduction in plan costs and improvement in employee satisfaction and engagement.
 Employers need to have the data on how the plan is running today as well as a “stress test” to know the range of possible outcomes in the future.
 We believe that employers and plan sponsors need this level of analysis.

 Many employers with fully insured plans have never considered partial self insurance; for the rest, too many of them have been willing to focus almost exclusively on the fixed costs of administration and stop-loss insurance, as if the variable claims costs cannot be affected.
 The adage, “The claims are the claims” does not need to be true.
 These employers might even have taken the advanced step of adding an on-site clinic, but if they stop there they are greatly sub-optimizing their opportunities.